 About

-She has completed artist residencies with Robert Wilson at the Watermill Centre and Marina Abramović at Kaldor Public Art Projects, solo residencies with La Serre: Arts Vivants in Montreal, and the Bearded Tit in Sydney.
-Her own performances have been presented across Australia, New Zealand and North America.
-Harriet was the 2019 recipient of the Glorias’ Fellowship to undertake professional development across North America and complete a mentorship with director Lynsey Peisinger.
+She worked with Robert Wilson at the Watermill Centre and Marina Abramović at Kaldor Public Art Projects.
+Residencies include La Serre: Arts Vivants in Montreal, the Bearded Tit in Sydney, the Cad Factory in Narrandera.
+Harriet was a recipient of the Glorias’ Fellowship for professional development across North America with mentor Lynsey Peisinger.

 I live and work on the unceded Aboriginal land of the Gadigal and Bidjigal people.